-Talar neck fractures are most common fracture of talus and account for about 50% of the talar fractures.
+Talar neck fractures are a most common fracture of talus and account for about 50% of the talar fractures.

-Talar neck fractures are high high-energy injuries which are usually caused by forced dorsiflexion with axial load.
+Talar neck fractures are high high-energy injuries which are usually caused by forced dorsiflexion with the axial load.

 Ipsilateral lower extremity fractures common with these fractures.